Start with Easy Homophones

 These tricks for learning homophones can be introduced one or two at a time.
 Point out correct and incorrect uses in print or on signs.
 Do not try to teach all these words in one sitting.
 In fact, don’t tell your child that they’re going to be learning all these words.
 Just teach two or three at a time–for as long as it takes.
 There’s no rush; after all, you have the whole summer to practice.

 Because your child will encounter these tricky words often throughout the rest of their lives, spend the time now to teach their proper uses.
-Later, your child will feel smart when they can teach a sibling, classmate or, someday, a coworker or their own children.
-Because of your efforts now, your child can gain lifelong reading skills this summer.
+Repetition through fun games will help your kid to master homophones quickly and vault their reading skills to a higher leve.